orbitalquark/textadept/doc/manual.md

    directory is searched next, and so on.
 If a version control directory is found, its parent directory is the current project.
-2. If Textadept's current working directory (cwd) contains a version control directory, the cwd is the current project.
+2. If Textadept's current working directory (cwd) contains a version control directory, that cwd is the current project.
 Otherwise, the cwd's parent directory is searched, just like in step 1.
 3. If no version control directory is found, there is no current project.